 How much grilling can be had from a propane tank?
 There are several factors, but CWanamaker of Delishably provides a formula to help you figure it out.

 In one example, it worked out to a month per tank.
-But, for a few hundred bucks, connect grill to domicile’s gas line, and you’re good to go as long as you pay the bill.
+But, for a few hundred bucks, you can connect a grill to a domicile’s gas line, and you’re good to go as long as you pay the bill.

 Ease of use

-A gas grill is ready to cook within minutes of pushing the start button.
-By contrast, charcoal takes a good 15 to 45 minutes which is far longer to get going.
-So the best gas grills win on convenience.
+Also, a gas grill is ready to cook within minutes of pushing the start button.
+By contrast, charcoal takes a good 15 to 45 minutes to get to cooking temperature, which is far longer to get going.
+So gas grills win on convenience.

 Then with charcoal grills, there’s the extra stuff to haul out like a chimney starter, briquettes or lumpwood, and firelighters.
 And then the grill has to be brought up to the right temperature.
 Learning how to use a charcoal grill properly is not an exercise for the impatient cook.